-The NSLA allows students who have their California driver's Licenses and have provided all necessary paperwork to the Activities Clerk to park in designated student parking areas.
+The school allows students who have their California Drivers License to park in designated student parking areas.
 While on campus, all drivers must obey all driving rules.
 This includes a 5-mph speed limit, following the direction of the arrows, and dropping students off in the designated area, not in the parking lot or on the street.

 Students are encouraged to park on campus rather than on surrounding streets.
 Athletes may not transport other athletes to games, except siblings.
-The administration reserves the right to suspend driving privileges on campus for any violation.
+Administration reserves the right to suspend driving privileges on campus for any violation.